Commonfare-net/macao-social-wallet/doc/API.md

 #### example response

     {
-        "success": "Check your email to confirm creation."
+        "nick": "luther"
         "email": "luther@dyne.org"
+        "hash": "sL70fkl82fgtcoZY"
     }

 ## GET /wallet/create/:confirmation

-Check if email `confirmation` code is correct (and the cookie is set?), then proceed creating the wallet
+Check if the `confirmation` code is correct, then proceed creating the wallet.
+Returns the full wallet structure (design in progress).

-## GET /wallet/recover

-Ask for the nick and/or email and the secret pins to recover

 ## POST /wallet/recover

-If POST fields :nick or :email plus both :ah and :al pins are present, then restore a wallet
+Check for `email` in database, if found read and use `ah` and `al` pins to restore the wallet

 #### example request